jtykal/Agile-Central-Apps/ProjectPickerInPortfolioItem/README.md

 Portfolio Item Grid which supports Project Picker field in Project column

-RallyGridBoard enables plugins for filtering etc., while and RallyGrid that enable seamless integration with Portfolio Item Picker.

-** You may need to adjust the model, and column selection in the code according to your setup **

 ## Limitation

-Columns are hardcoded, because any custom column template gets overridden by the column picker plugin
+Columns needs to be hardcoded, else the Project Picker gets overridden by the default template from Column Picker Plugin

 ## License